Physician professional development

 You are free to choose the professional development program that best meets your needs.

 CPSA monitors enrollment and ensures physicians meet minimum credit requirements to maintain their Alberta practice permits.

 To see more Physician FAQs, click on All FAQs and filter by "Physicians"All FAQs

 Do I have to participate in CPD even if I'm semi-retired, only do house calls or only have administrative responsibilities?

 All physicians are expected to participate.
 Exemptions or deferrals will be considered on a case-by-case basis where there are extenuating circumstances.
-Please refer to the CPD Rules for Member Participation, or contact Mainpro+ or Maintenance of Certification.
+Please see our standard of practice and program manual on Continuing Competence for more information, or contact Mainpro+ or Maintenance of Certification.